How to write a web design brief

 What is a website design brief?

-Whether you’re looking to create a brand new website or update and redesign an existing one, a detailed web design brief outlines the stepping stones to success.
+Whether you’re planning to launch a brand-new website or redesign an existing one, a comprehensive website design brief acts as the blueprint for a successful project.

-To summarise, a well written website design brief will:
+To summarise, a clear and thorough website design brief will:

 What to include in your web design brief?